-Nadia Galati has developed expertise in public policy evaluation with a recent particular interest in research cooperation and innovation policy.
-She has contributed to evaluations and studies for European and national public bodies, for example in the context of ERANet-LAC or the Electric Mobility Showcase funded by the German federal government.
-She has successfully applied a range of research methods such as interviews, surveys, case studies, desk research, statistical analysis and benchmarking studies.
+Nadia Galati has developed expertise in public policy evaluation with a recent particular interest in higher education policy, research cooperation and innovation policy.
+She has contributed to evaluations and studies for European and national public bodies, for example in the context of ERANet-LAC, the funding programme “FH-Impuls” by the German Federal Ministry for Education and Research or the Electric Mobility Showcase funded by the German Federal Government.
+She has successfully applied a range of methods such as interviews, surveys, case studies, desk research, statistical analysis and benchmarking studies.

-Nadia obtained both her bachelor’s and master’s degree in Political Science from the Goethe University Frankfurt in Germany.
-She is fluent in German and English and has advanced knowledge of Korean.
+She obtained both her bachelor’s and master’s degree in Political Science from the Goethe University Frankfurt in Germany.
+She is fluent in German and English and has advanced knowledge of Korean